Czech Republic Digital Nomad Visa - 2026 Update

 Who Is It For?

-• Employees of a foreign company in the IT field, working remotely from Czechia.
+• Employees of a foreign company in the IT or technology sector who can work remotely from the Czech Republic

-• Freelancers or contractors with a Czech trade license providing services in the IT sector.
+• Freelancers or contractors with a Czech trade license (Živnostenské oprávnění) providing services in the IT industry

-• Business owners running their own company abroad while temporarily residing in Czechia.
+• Business owners operating their own company abroad while temporarily residing in Czechia

-The program currently targets citizens of selected countries as defined by the Ministry of Industry and Trade and the Ministry of Foreign Affairs.
+The program is currently available to citizens of selected countries designated by the Czech Ministry of Industry and Trade and the Ministry of Foreign Affairs.

 What Does It Allow You to Do?

-• Live in the Czech Republic legally for a long-term period while maintaining remote work.
+• Live legally in the Czech Republic for an extended period while working remotely

-• Work for a foreign employer or operate as a freelancer/contractor in the IT industry.
+• Work for a foreign employer or operate as a freelancer or contractor in the IT sector

-• Apply through a faster procedure compared to standard residence permits, reducing administrative barriers.
+• Apply through a streamlined procedure compared to traditional long-term residence permits

-In short, this visa makes it possible to enjoy life in one of Europe’s most charming and affordable countries, without giving up your remote career.
+In short, the program makes it possible to experience life in one of Europe’s most charming and culturally rich countries while continuing your remote career.

 Czech Republic Digital Nomad Visa Requirements

-To apply for the Czech Republic Digital Nomad Visa, you’ll need to prepare a set of standard documents, along with a few additional requirements specific to this program.
+To apply for the Czech Republic Digital Nomad Visa, applicants must prepare the documents required for a long-term visa, along with additional requirements specific to the government’s Digital Nomad Program.

-• Proof of purpose of stay (employment contract, freelance license, or business registration)
+• Proof of purpose of stay (employment contract, freelance license, or business documentation)

 Proof of Financial Self-Sufficiency